 Our students have heard from these select individuals to discover new ideas and perspectives when it comes to analyzing world events.

-The IE School of International Relations is proud to have hosted international leaders in governance and diplomacy.
+The IE School of Global and Public Affairs is proud to have hosted international leaders in governance and diplomacy.
 Our students have heard from these select individuals to discover new ideas and perspectives when it comes to analyzing world events.
 These invaluable insights give international relations students exposure to the realities of international affairs and global development that can provide students with knowledge of the practical application of theory.

-The following were the esteemed guests at the IE School of International Relations:
+The following were the esteemed guests at the IE School of Global and Public Affairs:

 Simon Manley – British Ambassador to Spain